 Your watch records the details of each downhill skiing or snowboarding run using the auto run feature.
 This feature is turned on by default for downhill skiing and snowboarding.
-It automatically records new ski runs when you start moving down hill.
+It automatically records new ski runs based on your movement.
+The activity timer pauses when you stop moving downhill and when you are on a chairlift.
+The activity timer remains paused during the chairlift ride.
+You can start moving downhill to restart the activity timer.
+You can view run details from the paused screen or while the activity timer is running.

 - 1 Start a skiing or snowboarding activity.

 - 2 Hold MENU.

 - 3 Select View Runs.

 - 4 Press UP and DOWN to view details of your last run, your current run, and your total runs.

 The run screens include time, distance traveled, maximum speed, average speed, and total descent.

-Recording a Backcountry Skiing or Snowboarding Activity
+Recording a Backcountry Skiing Activity

-The backcountry skiing or snowboarding activity lets you switch between climbing and descending tracking modes so you can accurately track your statistics.
-You can customize the Mode Tracking setting to automatically or manually switch tracking modes (Activities and App Settings, page 32).
+The backcountry skiing activity lets you manually switch between climbing and descending tracking modes so you can accurately track your statistics.

-- 1 From the watch face, press START. - 2 Select Backcountry Ski or Backcountry Snowboard. - 3 Select an option: - · If you are starting your activity on a climb, select Climbing. - If you are starting your activity moving downhill, select Descending. - 4 Press START to start the activity timer. - 5 If necessary, press LAP to switch between climbing and descending tracking modes. - 6 After you complete your activity, press STOP, and select Save.
+- 1 From the watch face, press START. - 2 Select Backcountry Ski. - 3 Select an option: - · If you are starting your activity on a climb, select Climbing. - · If you are starting your activity moving downhill, select Descending. - 4 Press START to start the activity timer. - 5 Press LAP to switch between climbing and descending tracking modes. - 6 After you complete your activity, press STOP, and select Save.